EngineerBetter/engineerbetter-hugo/content/blog/transforming-minds-and-organisations.md

 draft: true
 ---

-All too often organisational transformations fail because leaders, technologists, consultants and agile coaches miss consider only part of the culture-change landscape.
-By using Harvard psychology professor [Howard Gardner](https://en.wikipedia.org/wiki/Howard_Gardner)'s [model of mindset change](https://www.amazon.co.uk/Changing-Minds-Science-Peoples-Leadership/dp/1422103293) one can **increase the chance of successful cultural change** within individuals, teams and organisations.
+All too often organisational transformations fail because leaders, technologists, consultants and agile coaches consider only part of the culture-change landscape.
+By using Harvard psychology professor [Howard Gardner](https://en.wikipedia.org/wiki/Howard_Gardner)'s [model of mindset change](https://www.amazon.co.uk/Changing-Minds-Science-Peoples-Leadership/dp/1422103293) we can **increase the chance of successful cultural change** within individuals, teams and organisations.
 Whilst not a panacea or a 'how to' guide, knowing and using the model can help leaders effect long-lasting change.

 Cultural change is hard (thankfully - imagine the societal consequence if it was not).
-Even so, much cultural change in the workplace fails because the, most sophisticated messaging is _"stop doing that and do this, because we tell you!"_
+Even so, much cultural change in the workplace fails because the, most sophisticated messaging is _"stop doing that and do this, because senior management has decided so."_

 Cultural change is an intrinsic part of organisational transformation.
 An organisation's culture informs its practices, and vice versa.
+People don't adopt new practices without adopting new beliefs.

 When trying to help a business become a learning organisation that is continuously delivering, are you giving people the **skills** they need?
 Are you equipping them with **facts** and **mental models**?
 Are you backing these things up with **human stories**?
 Are you presenting the idea in many ways?
 Is the idea being communicated in a way that **emotionally resonates** with people?
 Are you addressing only individuals, or broadcasting information to groups too?